opensupplyhub/open-apparel-registry/load-tests/README.md

 - `K6_CLOUD_TOKEN`: An Auth Token for interacting with the k6 Cloud (optional)
 - `CACHE_KEY_SUFFIX`: A suffix to append in the path to ensure tile requests miss the cache (optional)
 - `VU_MULTIPLER`: An integer number of parallel executions of each batch of requests
+- `CLIENT_KEY`: For load tests that fetch data from the API this must be set to a string that is the same as the value in the staging app service environmant
+- `FILTERS`: For the tile and facility download load tests this may be set to a string formatted like the query string filter arguments passed to the facilities api (e.g. contributors=1&&countries=CN)

 ## Running

-Below is an example of how to invoke an instance of the load test with Docker
+Below is an example of how to invoke an instance of the tile request load test with Docker
 Compose:

 ```console